 Dec 21, 2012 | Instruments & Equipment, Laboratory Hiring & Human Resources, Laboratory Management and Operations, Laboratory News, Laboratory Operations, Laboratory Pathology

 Hospital-based clinical laboratories in both England and Australia are being closed by government health programs.
-These moves are intended to further consolidate clinical pathology laboratory testing into larger regional lab facilities and achieve lower costs through economies of scale.
+These moves are intended to further consolidate medical laboratory testing into larger regional lab facilities and achieve lower costs through economies of scale.

 Feb 1, 2010 | Laboratory Management and Operations, Laboratory News, Laboratory Pathology